tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 The parties will pay equal shares of the arbitration fees.
 If the arbitrator finds that you cannot afford to pay the arbitration fees and cannot obtain a waiver, AbandonAI will pay them for you.
-AbandonAI will not seek its attorneys’ fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.
+AbandonAI will not seek its attorneys' fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.

 (d) Arbitration Procedures.
 The arbitration will be conducted by telephone, based on written submissions, video